 How to ‘finish’ a book.
 Is it the same thing as ‘reading’ a book.

 When I was a child, I was obsessed with having to finish a book.
-It was a measure of the endurance, fortitude or passion (with varying degrees of drive and amounts of compulsion enforced from some internalised diktat or standard) to read it from cover to cover without missing a word, skipping a few pages or worse merely skimming the text.
-Anything less than completeness of reading seemed to my overactive conscience, or super-ego more like, like an admission of weakness or worse – some kind of deficit of earnestness or integrity in a fragile ego, to given to succumbing to pleasure alone.
-How I introjected that value system, I do not know, for I was not a child much given to anything to uncloyed pleasure anyway, but perhaps that is the point!
-If all pleasures are either guilty, as giving up on things that require effort might be, or tinged with shame at their ease of gaining them, then what we have left is the need to be seen achieving something that doesn’t get achieved without some pain or cost – for even books read passionately are at a remove from the passion they simulate and at the cost of at least learning to read – an effort for all children.
+It was a measure of the endurance, fortitude or passion (with varying degrees of drive and amounts of compulsion enforced from some internalised diktat or standard) to read it from cover to cover without missing a word, skipping a few pages or, worse, merely skimming the text.
+Anything less than completeness of reading seemed to my overactive conscience, or super-ego more possibly, like an admission of weakness or worse – some kind of deficit of earnestness or integrity in a fragile ego, to given to succumbing to pleasure alone.
+How I introjected that value system, I do not know, for I was not a child much given to anything to uncloyed pleasure anyway: but perhaps that is the point!
+If all pleasures are either guilty, as giving up on things that require effort might be or tinged with shame at their ease of gaining them, then what we have left is the need to be seen achieving something that doesn’t get achieved without some pain or cost – for even books read passionately are at a remove from the passion they simulate and at the cost of ,at least, learning to read – an effort for all children.

 It is to novels themselves we often go to find out what reading might mean.
 Lots of novels attend to the idea that most readings are incomplete because based on shoddy materials – the two most notable being Jane Austen’s attack on silly novelists like Mrs Radcliffe in Northanger Abbey, or Flaubert’s despair at shallow readings of shallow novels in Madame Bovary.

 But Jane Eyre is my favourite glimpse into the psycho-dynamics of incomplete reading, where a child might get pleasure from the bits of a book, or its illustrations, they can translate into meaningful but partial terms as far as the purpose of the whole book is concerned.
-Jane Is excluded from the way the Reed family she lives with use time in static undemanding pleasure, but also needs to escape from the pain of being reminded that to that world of leisure and pleasure she is an outcast, and a means of it using its excess energies in bullying her.
+Jane is excluded from the way the Reed family that she lives with use time in static undemanding pleasure.
+However, she also needs to escape from the pain of being reminded that to that world of leisure and pleasure she is an outcast, and a means of it using its excess energies in bullying her.
 The sense of being excluded, outcast and preferring that to more active pain leads to her seeking secret places for such substitute pleasures that make no noise to betray one:

 A breakfast-room adjoined the drawing-room, I slipped in there.
 It contained a bookcase: I soon possessed myself of a volume, taking care that it should be one stored with pictures.
 I mounted into the window-seat: gathering up my feet, I sat cross-legged, like a Turk; and, having drawn the red moreen curtain nearly close, I was shrined in double retirement.